5 Smart Steps to Handle a Roof Leak Even If You Don’t See It

 Conclusion: Act Fast, Save Big

-If you ever hear a drip but don’t see a leak, don’t ignore it.
-A hidden roof leak can quietly cause thousands of dollars in structural damage, mold growth, and insulation problems if left untreated.
+If you hear a drop but can't see a leak, don't just dismiss it.
+If you don't fix a roof leak that isn't obvious, it can quietly wreak thousands of dollars in damage to the structure, mold growth, and difficulties with the insulation.